 export default bookmark;

-And that’s it!
+Loading component is shown when isLoading is true, giving users visual feedback that data is being fetched.And thatās it!
 You now have a nice, cute loading animation in your app that provides a much better user experience compared to just a simple spinner or plain CSS loading indicator.

 Thanks for reading!